 As we celebrate her legacy this month, she advocates for a radical kind of grace.
 “Love what is around you.
 Show you can love everyone even amongst hatred,” she says, adding a vital piece of advice for the next generation: “Raise your children to be good human beings, no matter the colour of their skin or where they are from.
 If you keep anger inside, it will eat you up.
 You can remember but always forgive.”

 At 80, Marie-Claire Martin isn’t slowing down.
-She is still building, still teaching, and still ensuring that every child who walks through her doors knows they are worthy of the very best.
+She is still building, still teaching, and still ensuring that every child who walks through her doors knows they are worthy of the very best. n